 Driving customer profitability through sustainable solutions and pursuing responsible business are complementary long-term perspectives for continuing being a profitable company.
-While the core of our contribution to society is delivering sustainable transport solutions by improving customer profitability, it does not mean that our responsibility ends there.
+While the core of our contribution to society is delivering sustainable transport solutions, it does not mean that our responsibility ends there.

 Sustainable transport is all about moving people and goods while contributing to economic and social development without jeopardising human health and safety or endangering the environment.
 It is about “Doing the right things”.

 There is no single solution for transforming the transport system into a sustainable one.
 Rather, a holistic approach is called for, considering the specific transport assignment and the maturity of the transport and logistics infrastructure in different parts of the world.
 Our approach is based on three pillars: